DavideViolante/Angular-Full-Stack/README.md

 7. Download this repo and copy all files into `my-project` folder
 8. Edit `.gitignore` and remove line with `/dist`
 9. Edit in `package.json` the start script to: `"start": "node src/server/app.js"`
 10. Edit in `app.js` the url of MongoDB server to a real server.
-You can create a MongoDB server with Heroku.
+You can create a MongoDB server with Heroku or mLab.
 11. `npm i`
-12. `ng build` or `ng build --prod`
+12. `ng build -prod` or `ng build -aot -prod`
 13. `git add .`
 14. `git commit -m "Going to Heroku"`
 15. `git push heroku master`